 - Hygiene: Tiny particles of cat urine and faeces will be on the paws from using the litter tray.
 These will be transferred to the countertop.
 This may cause no illness in humans but why take the chance?
 What if your cat has been infected with toxoplasmosis or has a parasitic infection which you are not aware of?

 - Food: Many human foods are dangerous, for example, cooked chicken bones, chocolate and onion.
 Do you really want your feline tucking into Sunday’s roast which is thawing?

 There are several methods which can be used to discourage this behaviour using what is known as remote punishment.
 This means the environment is responsible for creating a deterrent to jumping onto the benches, and not you.
 The focus is to make countertops an unattractive area to cats.

-Place some double sided tape to the edge of your countertop.
+- Place some double sided tape to the edge of your countertop or apply double-sided tape to several tea-towels and place on the bench.
 Cats dislike the sticky feel of the tape on their paws.

-Place a strip of aluminum foil to the edge of the counter.
+- Place a strip of aluminium foil to the edge of the counter.
 As with the double-sided tape, cats don’t like the feel of this.

-Fill some empty soft drink bottles with dried beans and leave close to the edge of the countertop
+- Fill some empty soft drink bottles with dried beans.
+Leave close to the edge of the countertop.